 Not only do ceramic range cookers look great but they also perform brilliantly.
 They pre-heat quickly and offer a wide range of cooking methods as well as more control options to keep you on-top-of your cooking.

 Gas Range Cookers

 Gas range cookers have both gas ovens and gas hobs, giving instant heat from a gas powered flame.
 This allows you to cook on the hob instantly, and speeds up how quickly the oven reaches temperature.

-Due to the nature of the gas oven, this option is believed by many to be the superior cooking method for roasting.
+Due to the nature of the gas range cooker, this option is believed by many to be the superior cooking method for roasting.
 Gas ovens create more moisture as they cook than electric ovens.
-This is ideal for roasting as your food doesn’t dry out as easily as it can in an electric oven.
+So this makes it ideal for roasting as your food doesn’t dry out as easily as it can in an electric oven.